Macne Nana: Development

 In 2008, VOCALOID was only available on Windows, and there was no equivalent software for the Mac.
 This inspired Haruna Ikezawa to start working on something using her own voice: Macne Nana.
 Macne Nana was released as the first member of the Macne series (Mac音シリーズ).
 It followed the success story of Hatsune Miku, a voice produced for the Vocaloid software which was produced for Microsoft Windows only.

 Macne Nana, along with a cheaper alternative compact version called "Macne Nana Petit (Mac音ナナ Petit)", released on March 28, 2009 for the software Reason and GarageBand.
-She possessed 104 sounds, while the Nana Petite version had less samples as it lacked the triple and bass ranges.
+She possessed 104 sounds, while the Nana Petit version had less samples as it lacked the triple and bass ranges.

 This led to a series of vocals similarly to Nana being added to the "Macne Family".
-Users were also able to take advantage of the Macne Nana and Macne Nana Petite's open license status to exploit her vocals into other software; this had led to UTAU conversions existing.
+Users were also able to take advantage of the Macne Nana and Macne Nana Petit's open license status to exploit her vocals into other software; this had led to UTAU conversions existing.

 Additional Software

-A later version of the software "Macne Nana 2S" was created, the character of "Macne Nana Petite" had become by this point Nana's younger sister "Macne Petit (マクネプチ (Mac音プチ)" and was released with a vocal called "Macne Petit S2" on the same day.
+A later version of the software "Macne Nana 2S" was created, the character of "Macne Nana Petit" had become by this point Nana's younger sister "Macne Petit (マクネプチ (Mac音プチ)" and was released with a vocal called "Macne Petit 2S" on the same day.
 The 2S version had improved performance and was released with an already converted UTAU vocal.
 This version was recorded in the scales of D#4/G#4/C#5 and had 117 samples, more than the first Macne Nana release.

-After the news of the Mac version of the engine "Vocaloid Neo" was released, a Vocaloid was considered .However, though the news was interesting, as a Magazine editor Haruna Ikezawa had no budget for a Vocaloid production.
+After the news of the Mac version of the engine "Vocaloid Neo" was released, a Vocaloid was considered.
+However, though the news was interesting, as a Magazine editor Haruna Ikezawa had no budget for a Vocaloid production.
 Later, after things were sorted to produce the Vocaloid 3 version, teasers were left hinting at Macne Nana being produced for Vocaloid 3.
 This was later confirmed on Macne Nana's Twitter account.

 According to Mac Fan magazine, there was a conversation with Yamaha; no money was involved and the OK was given for the voice of Haruna Ikezawa to become a Vocaloid release.
 The vocal would be reviewed at 70% completion.
 If the vocal does not meet with expectations, it will be scrapped.
 It will only be put forward to commercial release if the vocal is satisfactory.
 In October 2013, it was confirmed she was going ahead and that she would have both a PC version and a Mac version, with Bplats doing the recording.
 It was also confirmed she would include an English as well as a Japanese vocal.

 It was mentioned in an interview that a Chinese vocal was not completely out of question yet, as they made a test vocal for Nana in that language.
 However, it is not a complete version so they don't guarantee a release for it.